 Lumbar Fusion Surgery

-A lumbar fusion surgery is designed to stop the motion at a painful vertebral segment, which in turn should decrease pain generated from the joint.
-There are many approaches to lumbar spinal fusion surgery, and all involve adding bone graft to an area of the spine to set up a biological response that causes the bone graft to grow between the two vertebral elements and create a fusion, thereby stopping the motion at that segment.
+A lumbar fusion surgery is designed to stop the motion at a painful vertebral segment.
+This in turn should decrease pain generated from the joint.
+There are many approaches to lumbar spinal fusion surgery.
+All of them involve adding bone graft to an area of the spine.
+It will set up a biological response that causes the bone graft to grow between the two vertebral elements and create a fusion.
+Hence, it will stop the motion at that segment.